 Promoting from within: Leidos UK’s AiB partnership propels graduate apprentices

-The pace of technological change today is so fast that businesses struggle to keep up — and so too do professionals.
+The pace of technological change today is so fast that businesses struggle to keep up — and do professionals too.

 Letting students earn their degree while working on real IT solutions adds new tech talent to the workforce while ensuring that their skills are up to date.